Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Table of Contents

 No doubt, the Everest Base Camp first and then Gokyo Lakes later via Cho La pass is more accessible for most trekkers if you are on the EBC Gokyo Trek in the Everest region.
 But, if you have knee problems walking long downhill, we suggest the Gokyo Lakes first.
-Visiting Gokyo Valley, or the base camp of the world's highest mountain, via Chola Pass, is probably one of the best treks in the Everest region.
+Visiting Gokyo Valley, or the base camp of the world's highest mountain, via Chola Pass is probably one of the best treks in the Everest region.
 It covers most of the beauties from the Khumbu region.
-But, it would be best if you are adventurous to attempt this mountain trip because it is an adventure Himalayan journey in Nepal.
+But it would be best if you are adventurous enough to attempt this mountain trip because it is an adventure in the Himalayan journey in Nepal.

 Why Cho La Pass is an Adventure Trek?